DamilolaAhmadu/sales_forecasting/README.md

 ## Time Series Analysis Project
 # Overview
-This project demonstrates time series analysis techniques on sales data, combining sales records with product attributes to uncover insights and patterns.
+This project demonstrates time series analysis techniques on sales data, combining sales records with products attributes to uncover insights and patterns.
 The analysis is performed using Python with popular data science libraries like Pandas, NumPy, StatsModels, and visualization tools like Matplotlib and Seaborn.

 Features
 Data loading and merging of sales records with products attributes